caerusjs/caerus/readme.md

 `$ yarn codegen`

 This will generate the relevant types and the app should restart without error now.
 This mild annoyance will be addressed in a future version of Caerus

+## Generating your first resource

+It this example we will be generating a resource called `post` which will be used for adding posts to our project.

+### Running the generate resource command

+From the root folder of your application run the following command:

+`$ yarn caerus g resource post`

+This will then generate the relevant files and folders associated with your resource.

+### Adding extra columns to our entity

+- add columns to entity
+- update args
+- update tests
+- update variables
+- update forms

 ## CLI Commands